echo3Dco/iOS-ARKit-echo3D-demo-Town-Builder/README.md

-# iOS-ARKit-demo-Town-Builder
+# iOS-ARKit-echo3D-demo-Town-Builder
-ARTownBuilderDemo is a tabletop augmented reality iOS demo app, built with the echoAR Swift SDK, that allows users to build virtual neighborhoods on horizontal surfaces.
+This is a tabletop augmented reality iOS demo app, built with the echo3D Swift SDK, that allows users to build virtual neighborhoods on horizontal surfaces.

 ## Register
 Don't have an API key?
-Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register)
+Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register)

 ## Build and Run
 1. Make sure you have Xcode downloaded